-Originally discovered in 1982, Lyme disease has been the most under-diagnosed and least understood illnesses of the 21st century.
-Categorized as the fastest spreading vector-borne illness in the country, the CDC estimates that there are up to 300,000 newly acquired cases per year, making Lyme an epidemic larger than AIDS, West Nile Virus and Avian Flu combined.
+The first reported case was in 1975 in Lyme Connecticut.
+Lyme disease has been the most under-diagnosed and least understood illnesses of the 21st century.
+Categorized as the fastest spreading vector-borne illness in the country, the CDC estimates that there are up to 300,000 newly acquired cases per year.
+This suggests Lyme is an epidemic larger than AIDS, West Nile Virus and Avian Flu combined.

 Lyme disease is defined as an infection caused by the spirochete bacteria, Borrelia burgdorferi (Bb); although, many other species of Borrelia can cause similar symptoms such as Relapsing Fever Borrelia (RFB).
 With over 100 strains in the United States, this diversity is thought to contribute to both the difficulty of obtaining an accurate diagnosis and maintaining long term remission.